 How many days do you need in Florence?

 Although it is possible to visit Florence in one or two days, I would recommend staying for at least 3 or 4 days.
-But how many days do you need in Florence depends on what do you want to see and do in the city.
+But how many days you need in Florence depends on what you want to see and do in the city.
 For example, if you’re not that much into museums, and don’t plan to go on day trips, then I’d say that you can easily cover the other highlights of Florence in 2 days.